MEd in Curriculum and Instruction with a Physical Education concentration

 - EDUC 614: Designing and Assessing Teaching and Learning (2 credits)

 The 18-credit physical education concentration provides course work in research design, curriculum development, collaborative supervision, research in pedagogy, and advanced adapted content.
 It is designed for practicing PE teachers seeking to improve their professional knowledge and teaching performance for improving student learning.

-- EDRS 590: Education Research (3 credit hours) OR SRST 623: Research Design and Statistical Reasoning (3 credit hours)
+- EDRS 590: Education Research (3 credits) OR SRST 623: Research Design and Statistical Reasoning (3 credits)

 Elective: (3 credits)